Peano Arithmetic and $\mu$MALL: contains Peano Arithmetic

 \begin{theorem} \mlkp is consistent: that is, the empty sequent is not provable. \end{theorem}

 \begin{proof} Consider the sequent $\oneside{B_1,\ldots,B_n}$, where $n\ge 0$ and where all the free variables of formulas in this sequent are contained in the list of variables $x_1,\ldots,x_m$ ($m\ge 0$) all of type $\iota$.
 We say that this sequent is \emph{true} if for all substitutions $\theta$ that send the variables $x_1,\ldots,x_m$ to closed terms of type $\iota$ (numerals), the disjunction of the unpolarized versions of the formula $B_1\theta,\ldots B_n\theta$ is \emph{true} (in the standard model).
+(The empty disjunction is the same as false.)
 A straightforward induction on the structure of \mlkp proofs shows that all of the inference rules in Figures~\ref{fig:mumall}, ~\ref{fig:three}, and~\ref{fig:structural} are sound (meaning that when the premises are true, the conclusion is true).
-Thus we have the following soundness result: if the sequent $\oneside{B_1,\ldots,B_n}$ is provable in \mlkp, then that sequent is true.
+Thus, we have the following soundness result: if the sequent $\oneside{B_1,\ldots,B_n}$ is provable in \mlkp, then that sequent is true.
 As a result, the empty sequent is not provable. \end{proof}

 We now show that Peano arithmetic is contained in \mlkp.
 The terms of Peano arithmetic are identical to the terms introduced in Section~\ref{sec:terms} for encoding numerals.
 The formulas of Peano arithmetic are similar to unpolarized formulas except that they are built from $=$, $\neq$, the propositional logical connectives $\land$, $\TT$, $\lor$, $\FF$, and the two quantifiers $\hat\forall$ and $\hat\exists$ (both of type $(i\ra o)\ra o$).
 Such formulas can be \emph{polarized} to get a polarized formula as described in Section~\ref{ssec:polarized}.
 Finally, all occurrences of $\hat\forall$ and $\hat\exists$ are replaced by $\lambda B. \forall x~(\overline{\nat~x} \llpar (B x))$ and $\lambda B. \exists x~(\nat~x \lltens (B x))$, respectively.
-Here, $\nat$ is an abbreviation for $\mu\lambda N\lambda n(n=\Zero\llplus\exists m(n=\s{m}\lltens N~m)))$.
+Here, $\nat$ is an abbreviation for $\mu\lambda N\lambda n(n=\Zero\llplus\exists m(n=\s{m}\lltens N~m))$.